texfaq/texfaq.github.io/FAQ-enginedev.md

 ### LuaTeX

-As [detailed above](#pdftex), development of pdfTeX is "in essence" complete. s pdfTeX development ran down, development of a new system, LuaTeX was started.
+As [detailed above](#pdftex), development of pdfTeX is "in essence" complete.
+As pdfTeX development ran down, development of a new system, LuaTeX was started.
 [Lua](http://www.lua.org/) is a interpreter designed to be incorporated into other applications.
 LuaTeX consists of a TeX-like engine with a Lua interpreter "embedded" in it; the `lua` interpreter has access to many of the data